France and Italy

 Cultural, scientific and technical cooperation

 France and Italy have long-standing, intense cultural relations.
 These are supported by prestigious institutions such as the Villa Medici, the French School in Rome and the Jean Bérard Centre in Naples.
 Our teaching network includes six schools. and there are some 30 Alliance Française branches.
 French is the second most-studied language in Italy behind English.
-An agreement regarding the award of dual high school diplomas (French Baccalaureate and the Esame di Stato), called ESABAC, was signed in 2009 and effectively promotes bilingual and bicultural education in Italy.
+The agreement on dual French Baccalaureate-Esame di Stato diplomas, ESABAC, celebrated its 10th anniversary in 2020.
+There are now 319 ESABAC sections in Italian high schools, and 66 in France.
+This programme is a successful means of fostering bilingual and bicultural education.
 The programme was expanded to the technological field in 2016.
-A Franco-Italian University (UFI) was created in 1998.
+In the academic field, the Franco-Italian University was founded in 1998 and an academic cooperation agreement was signed between the French Conference of University Presidents and its Italian counterpart on 22 October 2020.
 In the scientific field, France and Italy have developed space cooperation built around an intergovernmental agreement signed in 2007.
+When it comes to young people, the “Quirinal” treaty provides for the creation of Franco-Italian civic service.
+It will enable young French and Italian people to engage in civic service in the other country and thus foster bilateral ties between the younger generations.

 Useful links